davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 ### You Complete Me

 Autocompletion is pervasive in modern applications.
 As the user types, the program predicts the complete query (typically a word or phrase) that the user intends to type.
 Autocomplete is most effective when there are a limited number of likely queries.
 For example, the Internet Movie Database uses it to display the names of movies as the user types; search engines use it to display suggestions as the user enters web search queries; cell phones use it to speed up text input.
+(The `Comparable` and `Comparator` interfaces are built-in, and won't actually show up in your UML diagram.)

 <center>
 <IMG SRC="figures/autocomplete-imdb.png"      width = "250" alt = "IMDB search" title = "IMDB search" style="border: 10px solid #d6d6d6" />